Does this test have other names?

-A drug called flumazenil (Romazicon) may be used as an antidote to the sedative effects of benzodiazepines. it shouldn't be used in people who have been taking benzodiazepines over a long period to control seizures.
+A medicine called flumazenil (Romazicon) may be used as an antidote to the sedative effects of benzodiazepines. it shouldn't be used in people who have been taking benzodiazepines over a long period to control seizures.
 In such cases, flumazenil could cause potentially fatal withdrawal.

 How is this test done?

 This test requires a urine sample.
-Follow your health care provider's instructions for collecting and storing the sample.
+Follow your healthcare provider's instructions for collecting and storing the sample.
 In some cases, you may have to provide a sample in the presence of a lab employee.

 Does this test pose any risks?